Sciss/ScalaColliderSwing/README.md

 ## downloading

-- A binary (executable) version is provided via [bintray.com/sciss/generic/ScalaCollider](https://bintray.com/sciss/generic/ScalaCollider).
+- A binary (executable) version is provided via [GitHub releases](https://github.com/Sciss/ScalaColliderSwing/releases/latest).
+  We provide a universal zip for all platforms as well as a dedicated Debian package.
 - The source code can be downloaded from [github.com/Sciss/ScalaColliderSwing](http://github.com/Sciss/ScalaColliderSwing).

 ## building from source